-Minimum Full Period Mark for Examination Admission -0% Full Period Mark Weight - 100% Examination Mark Weight -0% Supplementary assessment opportunity permitted
+Minimum Full Period Mark for Examination Admission -0% Full Period Mark Weight - 100% Examination Mark Weight -0%

 The course content of the augmenting module corresponds with the content covered in the regular module.
 Augmenting modules provide extra teaching input per week, in the form of additional lecture slots.
 In these lectures students receive additional pedagogic enrichment, foundational support and more time on task to enhance their understanding of key concepts and ideas.